Staré Město (Frýdek-Místek District): History

 The predecessor of Staré Město was a village called Jemnice, which was first mentioned in a deed of bishop Wawrzyniec from 1223.
 Later, the town of Frýdek was founded in the vicinity, first mentioned in 1386, and absorbed Jemnice.
 The village in the area of Jemnice was first mentioned as Staremiesto in 1434.

 Politically the village belonged initially to the Duchy of Teschen.
 In 1327 the duchy became a fee of Kingdom of Bohemia.
 In 1573 it was sold as one of 16 villages and the town of Frýdek and formed a state country split from the Duchy of Teschen.

 After World War I and fall of Austria-Hungary, it became a part of Czechoslovakia.
 In March 1939 it became a part of Protectorate of Bohemia and Moravia.
 After World War II it was restored to Czechoslovakia.
 Staré Město was later merged into the town of Frýdek-Místek, but after a petition it separated as an independent municipality on 24 November 1990.

 Transport

-The D48 motorway (part of the European route E462) from Nový Jičín to the Czech-Polish border in Chotěbuz passes through the municipality.
+The D48 motorway (part of the European route E462) from Nový Jičín to the Czech–Polish border in Chotěbuz runs through the municipality.